monkoose/DoNe/README.md

 </div>

 > [!Note]
 > Work in progress.
-Tested only on Linux
+Tested only on Linux, but it should work on macOS as well.

 - Configures luals to better work with defold projects
 - Includes defold API annotations